A Measure of Predictive Sharpness for Probabilistic Models: Formulas for Analysis in the Rearranged Space

-These mappings allow us to recover salient points from the original distribution $d$.
-When a point $y_p \in \Omega$ lies in a region of constant density---that is, when $d(y_p) = \tau$ and there exists a maximal interval $I_y = [a, b] \subset \Omega$ such that $d(y) = \tau$ for all $y \in I_y$---the non-decreasing rearrangement $d_*(t)$ will likewise be constant over an interval $I_t = [t_a, t_b] \subset [0, |\Omega|]$ of the same measure.
-Thus, an alternative approach is not to map $y_p$ to a single point, but instead to identify the entire constant region in the rearranged space.
-In practice, this is done by scanning $d_*(t)$ for all indices $t_i$ such that
+These mappings allow us to recover salient points from the original distribution $f$.
+When a reference location $y_p \in \Omega$ lies in a constant-density region---that is, when $f(y_p)=\tau$ and the set of points in $\Omega$ having density $\tau$ has positive measure---the non-decreasing rearrangement $f^\uparrow(t)$ is likewise constant over an interval $I_t=[t_a,t_b]\subset[0,|\Omega|]$ whose length equals the measure of that set.
+Thus, an alternative approach is not to map $y_p$ to a single location, but instead to identify the constant region in the rearranged space.
+In practice, this is done by scanning $f^\uparrow(t)$ for all indices $t_i$ such that

 for a small numerical tolerance $\varepsilon$.
-The first and last such indices define the endpoints $t_a$ and $t_b$ of the plateau region in rearranged space:
+The first and last such indices define the endpoints $t_a$ and $t_b$ of the constant plateau region in the rearranged space: